kouamdestin/Learn-the-basics-of-Spark-AR-by-creating-your-FanMask-filter/README.md

 ![alt text](images/31.PNG)

-On this Spark AR Hub page, fill in the requested information: Name (FanMaskCmr), Platform (Instagram), Properties (your Instagram account name), Categories (Events etc.).
+On this **Spark AR Hub** page, fill in the requested information: **Name** (FanMaskCmr), **Platform** (Instagram), **Properties** (your Instagram account name), **Categories** (Events etc.).
 In the " **Effect Icon** " section, drag and drop an image you want to use to represent your Instagram filter.
 On the " **video Demo** " area, you will have two options: "**Record a video** " and " **Import a file** ".
 The " **Record Video** " option will give you a link that you can send to your friends, family or colleagues so they can test your Instagram filter.

 ![alt text](images/32.PNG)

-Take a short (2 minutes maximum) video of your filter in action with Instagram or with your smartphone that will show people what your filter does without having to download it.
+Take a short (2 minutes maximum) video of your filter in action on Instagram or with your smartphone that will show people what your filter does without having to download it.
 Once you are satisfied with the video, import it in the “ **video Demo** ” area then click “ **Save** ” in the upper right corner of the page.

-12. **Verify the information and submit your filter.** If you are ready to publish your filter once you have all submitted and verified the requested information, click the " **Submit** " button in the upper right corner of the page to submit your filter for Facebook review.
+12. **Verify the information and submit your filter.** If you are ready to publish your filter once you have all submitted and verified the requested information, click the "**Submit**" button in the upper right corner of the page to submit your filter for review.
 The process can take days, and if your AR filter meets the different guidelines, it will appear for use.

 If you want to test our filter click here [FanMaskCmr](https://www.instagram.com/ar/2818115521758316/?ch=ZmRhZGJlMGYyZWI2NDRlOTc0MzFiZjA2MDkwMWEwMjc%3D).

 ![alt text](images/35.jpg)

 ## Conclusion
-Congratulations, You have created your first Instagram filter!
+Congratulations, you have successfully created  and published your first Instagram filter!
 We hope this tutorial has given you the basics of creating augmented reality filters and posting them on Instagram.
 ## What’s next?
 If you want to continue working on this project, here are some ideas:
 - Add more flags of other countries and sports clubs in this project;